 - Bluetooth capability in the Plus 1 gives you more options for control.

 - The wiring for the Shelly Plus 1 works a little differently and is better in my opinion.
 You don’t need to move a jumper to use a DC voltage input like you have to in the original Shelly.
 It has dedicated inputs for that.
+I wrote an article about how to wire up the Shelly Plus 1 for different use cases.

 - Over-temperature protection and having a higher maximum load (16 amps to 15 amps) make it slightly safer than the original Shelly.